Parent Resource Library

 A growing library of clarity tools, built for parents

-The library is included as part of the Clarity Pathway and grows as Kirsty develops new resources based on the patterns she sees across families.
+The library is included as part of the Mastery Pathway and grows as Kirsty develops new resources based on the patterns she sees across families.

 Increase your understanding of what the curriculum actually expects